Vulnerability Disclosure Policy - U.S. Department of Transportation

 - Deleting, altering, sharing, retaining, or destroying DOT data or information, or rendering DOT data or information inaccessible; or

 - Using an exploit to exfiltrate data or information, establishing command line access, establishing a persistent presence on DOT systems, or pivot to other DOT systems.

-- All U.S. Department of Transportation operated websites are in scope of this VDP where the official U.S. DOT VDP is specifically linked.
+- All U.S. Department of Transportation operated websites are in scope of this VDP as indicated in this list of fully qualified domain names to include subdomains: